unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 ## Step 1: Create a Stripe Account

-You need to have a Stripe account before connecting it to your Unstoppable Domains Reseller account.
+You need to have a Stripe account before connecting it to your Unstoppable Domains Partner account.
 If you have not created a Stripe account before now, create one here: <https://dashboard.stripe.com/register>.

 ## Step 2: Connect Stripe to Unstoppable Domains

-Click on the `CONNECT` button in the Stripe section of the [UD Reseller dashboard](https://unstoppabledomains.com/resellers).
+Click on the `CONNECT` button in the Stripe section of the [UD Partner dashboard](https://unstoppabledomains.com/resellers).
 Unstoppable Domains uses different Stripe API keys for live and test orders.

 Your Stripe API keys are public keys and they are safe to reveal in your application: